Coming up next, our final news roundup and information overload hour.

 I don't like him.

-You did like him before, though.
+You did like him before, though?

-Yeah, and he's an old I'd like.
+Yeah, and he's an old.

-Um, you know what?
+I like, you know what?

-But you look at somebody like Neil Young, and I just I really struggle with like you've made music your whole life, which is something that so many people want to do.
+Yeah, and I think also, you know, obviously Ricky Medlock, who's a dear friend of the show, and he's just, he's an all-around great guy and a patriot, you know, but you look at somebody like Neil Young, and I just, I really struggle with like, you've made music your whole life, which is something that so many people want to do.

 And your job is to make music and make people feel good.